On the boundary Carrollian conformal algebra: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we use the following notation: \begin{itemize} \item $\kk$ denotes an arbitrary field of characteristic zero. \item $\kk^*$ denotes the set of nonzero elements of the field $\kk$. \item $\NN$ denotes the set of non-negative integers (including zero). \item $\ZZ_+$ and $\ZZ_-$ denote the set of positive and negative integers, respectively. \end{itemize} All Lie algebras and vector spaces are considered over $\kk$ unless otherwise specified.
+Throughout this paper, we use the following notation: \begin{itemize} \item $\kk$ denotes an arbitrary field of characteristic zero. \item $\kk^*$ denotes the set of nonzero elements of the field $\kk$. \item $\NN$ denotes the set of non-negative integers (including zero). \item $\ZZ_+$ and $\ZZ_-$ denote the set of positive and negative integers, respectively. \item We reserve upper case $C$ (and variations such as $C_L$ and $C_M$) for central elements of a Lie algebra, while lower case $c$ (and variations such as $c_L$ and $c_M$) represent the scalars by which the central elements act on a given representation of the Lie algebra. \end{itemize} All Lie algebras and vector spaces are considered over $\kk$ unless otherwise specified.
 We will also abbreviate $\otimes_\kk$ to $\otimes$.